yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

    CRLF<br/>
    zzz,yyy,xxxCRLF

+## Fields spanning multiple lines
+When quoted fields are used, it is possible for a field to span multiple lines, even when line breaks appear within such field.

 ## Unique header names
 Implementers should be aware that some applications may treat header values as unique (either case-sensitive or case-insensitive).

+## Whitespace outside of quoted fields
+When quoted fields are used, this document does not allow whitespace between double quotes and commas.
+Implementers should be aware that some applications may be more lenient and allow whitespace outside the double quotes.

+## Other field separators
+This document defines a comma as a field separator but implementers should be aware that some applications may use different values, especially with non-English languages.
+Those are outside the scope of this document and implementers should consult other efforts such as {{CSVW}}.

+## Escaping double quotes
+This document prescribes that a double-quote appearing inside a field must be escaped by preceding it with another double quote.
+Implementers should be aware that some applications may choose to use a different escaping mechanism.

 # Update to MIME Type Registration of text/csv {#registration}